Saudi Arabia, UAE caution oil market against gloom over China virus

 Prince Abdulaziz said all options were open when OPEC+ meets in Vienna in March.

-An OPEC source said on Monday that there were “preliminary discussions” among OPEC+ for an extension of the current oil supply cuts beyond March, and a possible deeper cut was also an option, if there was a need, and if the China virus spread impacted oil demand.
+An OPEC source said there were preliminary discussions within OPEC+ for an extension of current oil supply cuts beyond March, and a possible deeper cut was also an option if there was a need, and if the China virus spread impacted oil demand.

-Reporting by Maha El Dahan and Rania El Gamal in Dubai and Ahmad Ghaddar in London; editing by Jason Neely
+Reporting by Maha El Dahan and Rania El Gamal in Dubai; Additional reporting by Ahmad Ghaddar in London; Editing by Jason Neely and David Holmes